harness/developer-hub/docs/security-testing-orchestration/drafts/shared/_sto-ref-ui-product-config-name.md

 The predefined configuration to use for the scan.
-All scanners have at least one configuration.
+All scan steps have at least one configuration.